 Basic net loss per share is computed by dividing net loss by the weighted average number of common shares outstanding during the year.
 Diluted net earnings per share is computed using the same method, except the weighted average number of common shares outstanding includes convertible debentures, stock options and warrants, if dilutive, as determined using the if-converted method and treasury methods.
-Accordingly, options to purchase 2.5 million of our common shares at December 31, 2018, were not included in earnings per share.
+Accordingly, warrants to purchase 0.04 million of our common shares and options to purchase 3.1 million of our common shares at December 31, 2019, were not included in earnings per share.
 Such options would have an antidilutive effect.
-In 2017, options to purchase 2.3 million common shares and warrants to purchase 1.4 million of our common shares were excluded from the computation of earnings per share as their inclusion would have been antidilutive.
+In 2018, options to purchase 2.5 million common shares were excluded from the computation of earnings per share as their inclusion would have been antidilutive.